zniesen/DSC-4900/README.md

 ## Data Analysis, Recommendations, User Interface
 ### Dataset Information
-The data used for this project was a combination of data I scraped prior to Yelp's security escalation, data I scraped manually, the Yelp API, and multiple public Kaggle datasets _**(COME BACK)**_
+Dataset Information
+The dataset comprises a mix of:
+- Previously scraped data (before Yelp's security escalation)
+- Manually scraped data
+- Yelp API responses
--
+- Public Kaggle datasets

 ### Merged Data Dictionary
 The datasets are merged using LINK TO CODE HERE, which produces "merged.csv", a csv with the following columns: